Megger DLRO10 DUCTER 10A Micro-Ohmmeter

 Megger DLRO10 Key Features:

-- NEW interchangeable test lead terminations
+- NEW interchangeable test lead terminations for on-the-spot flexibility

-- Auto current reversal cancels standing emfs
+- Auto current reversal cancels standing EMFs for correct averages

-- Protected to 600 V
+- Protected to 600 V for peace of mind on complex sites

-- Multiple operating modes including fully automatic
+- Multiple operating modes including fully automatic and continuous

 Megger DLRO10 Applications: